Chemistry and Biochemistry Research

 The Department of Chemistry and Biochemistry is committed to excellence in cutting-edge interdisciplinary research at both the undergraduate and graduate levels.
 With our dedicated faculty and state-of-the-art facilities, our Department offers a unique environment for our students to excel in interdisciplinary research, new discoveries, and a culture of life-long learning.
 What makes our research program unique is the close working relationship between students and faculty and our commitment to the one-on-one mentoring.
 Graduate and undergraduate students are encouraged to contact faculty members to discuss mutual research interests.
 In addition, the interdisciplinary research activities span a wide range of topics in biological, organic, inorganic, analytical, and physical chemistry with specific research emphasis.

 Inorganic elements, such as metal ions, play important roles in biological systems.
-Faculty members in our department are interested in the roles of iron porphyrins in oxidation chemistry (Nemykin and Zhdankin), copper plays in natural oxidoreductase enzymes (Berry), or calcium in protein signaling events (Riehl and Hinderliter).
+Faculty members in our department are interested in the roles of iron porphyrins in oxidation chemistry (Nemykin and Zhdankin), copper plays in natural oxidoreductase enzymes (Berry), or calcium in protein signaling events (Hinderliter).
 Furthermore, the use of iodine compounds as redox reagents has been an area of active study (Zhdankin).